alexanderDymshyts/Vodafone/README.md

 What can be done:
 1. Several languages
 2. JWT(advanced) + SSO
-3. Better Unit and E2E tests
+3. Unit and E2E tests
 4. Toast for button result (advanced)
 5. Collapse buttons after they are clicked
 6. Catch exseptions

-7. ticket service with rxState
+Attention!!!
+Token valid only 15 minutes!!!